 To recap: hardness is how hard the actual steel is based on the resistance of penetration.
 Hardenability is the potential the steel has to be hardened by thermal treatment.
 Each of these has tests associated to come up with a measurement that is quantifiable.
 Hardness can be measured in any condition, at any time, with the Brinell or Rockwell test.
 Hardenability can be gauged by using the Jominy (H-band) tables that have been developed to show you the predictable hardness of a product from surface to core.

 There are a number of factors that affect the hardenability of steel, the largest being chemistry.
 Certain elements added to steel, such as nickel or molybdenum, significantly increase the hardenability of steel.
 They’re normally added to alloy steels in large amounts in thicker plate or larger diameter bar.
+You can read more about elements in steel here.
 The heat treat process also has a dramatic effect on the hardenability of steel based on the media used to quench.
 Oil quenching is a slower quench than water, resulting in a softer steel.